Christophe-Martini/gcd-project/codebook.md

 - subjectid : identifiers of the 30 volunters

-- activity : activity names of the activities performed by each volunters
+- activity : activities performed by each volunters

-The features selected for this database come from an accelerometer and gyroscope 3-axial raw signals.
+        {LAYING,SITTING,STANDING,WALKING,WALKING_DOWNSTAIRS,WALKING_UPSTAIRS}

-Measurements on the mean and standard deviation for each measurement (66 variables) were selected only upon 561 variables.
+The features selected for this database come from an accelerometer and gyroscope 3-axial raw signals. their values are numeric.

-Thus variable names in the tidata base either contain
+Thus variable names in the tidydata base either contain in their name

         - 'mean' to denote measurements on the mean